-The Board held four regular, quarterly meetings, one annual meeting, and 18 special meetings during fiscal 2020.
-During fiscal 2020, each incumbent director, as applicable, attended at least 75% of the aggregate number of meetings of the Board and its committees on which such director served during his or her term.
-Our independent directors held four meetings with management present, as well as four executive sessions during regular, quarterly meetings and four executive sessions during special meetings without management present, during fiscal 2020.
+The Board held four regular, quarterly meetings, one annual meeting, and 16 special meetings during fiscal 2021.
+During fiscal 2021, each incumbent director, as applicable, attended at least 75% of the aggregate number of meetings of the Board and its committees on which such director served during his or her term.
+Our independent directors held 11 meetings with management present, as well as four executive sessions during regular, quarterly meetings without management present, during fiscal 2021.